admission-intelligence/admission-intelligence-docs/README.md

 * __Data and Models at the Core__
     * Bring models to life.
 The architecture must enable new models and machine learning techniques must be brought
     * Adapt to the data.
-Decoupled systems and an event driven architecure allow models to evolve and get to production faster and with bigger impact
+Decoupled systems and an event driven architecture allow models to evolve and get to production faster and with bigger impact

 #### Hackathon Submission Summary